-Here’s an example of a theme:
+Here’s an example of a theme, Pictorico:

 Please note that the currently selected theme will not appear in the results when browsing or searching for other themes.

-Widget-enabled themes will include some default widgets.
-You will notice that when you go to Appearance -> Widgets, these default widgets will NOT appear in your Current Widgets listing.
-To remove the default widgets, simply go to Appearance -> Widgets and add any widget(s) you like to your blog’s sidebar.
-This will replace all default widgets with your own!
+Most WordPress.com themes allow the use of widgets.
+Some widget-enabled themes add a set default widgets if you have not assigned any widgets yourself.
+You will notice that when you go to Appearance → Widgets, these default widgets will NOT appear among your Current Widgets.
+To remove these default widgets, go to Appearance → Widgets and add one or more widgets to the widget area.
+This will replace all default widgets with your own.